tomspex/returnToEarth/README.md

 <h3>Technical Details</h3>
 <p>I did all the development in VSCode on macOS Ventura and used brew to install the libraries needed.
-I didn't include the dependancies in this repository.
+I didn't include the dependencies in this repository.
 You'll have to find them elsewhere.</p>

 <h3>Current State</h3>
 <p>The game currently has movement, sprites, music, sounds, scrolling cubes and a scrolling star background.</p>